 Can someone else apply for me?

-I’m not sure if it’s the same for all travel agencies, but some allow it provided that they have a signed authorization letter, ID of the applicant, ID of the representative, and proof of your relationship with them.
+I’m not sure if it’s the same for all travel agencies or for all branches.
+IF some of them allow it, make sure you have a signed authorization letter, ID of the applicant, ID of the representative, and proof of your relationship with them.

 Best to just call your chosen travel agency to be sure.